SUSAN TREGONING PHOTOGRAPHY

 0 Comments

 The Parkway was a long time coming; it officially opened in 2005 after being under construction and planning for 67 years!
-President Franklin D. Roosevelt signed the Natchez Trace Parkway into law on May 18, 1938, establishing it as a unit of the National Park System, and officially protecting this historically significant highway of the Old Southwest.
-There are seven segments of the Old Trace that are listed on the National Register of Historic Places.
+President Franklin D. Roosevelt signed the Natchez Trace Parkway into law on May 18, 1938, establishing it as a unit of the National Park System

 A Brief History of the Natchez Trace

-By the early 1800s, these trails had evolved into America’s first National Road, linking what were now two bustling hubs of commerce.
-While it was easy enough to build makeshift flatboats to float goods down the Mississippi River, once there it was impossible to fight the current coming back upstream.
+to build makeshift flatboats to float goods down the Mississippi River, fighting the current coming back upstream was impossible.
 Keep in mind this was the era before steam power.
-The boatmen's AKA Kaintucks solution was to scrap their boats in Natchez, sell the lumber along with everything else and walk home along the Trace.
-In addition to the Kaintucks traffic, the road was used for troop movements, a postal service, and general travel between the two frontier towns.
+The boatmen, AKA Kaintucks' solution, was to scrap their boats in Natchez, sell the lumber and everything else, and walk home along the Trace.
+In addition to the Kaintucks' traffic, the road was used for troop movements, a postal service, and general travel between the two frontier towns.

 This is Part 1 of a 3 part post, you may also be interested in reading: